Ganeshotsav Aftermath in Navi Mumbai: Urgent Call for Scriptural, Eco‑Safe Idol Immersion

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Why is timely Visarjan important?
+Why does timely Visarjan matter in Ganeshotsav?